Synergistic Graph Fusion via Encoder Embedding: Introduction

 \section{Introduction}

-Graphs are increasingly prevalent in various real-world scenarios such as social networks, communication networks, webpage hyperlinks, and biological systems \cite{GirvanNewman2002, newman2003structure, barabasi2004network, boccaletti2006complex, VarchneyEtAl2011, ugander2011anatomy}.
-The graph data consists of a set of vertices ${v_i, i=1,\ldots,n}$ and the edges ${e_j, j =1,\ldots, s}$ between them, which can be represented by an $n \times n$ adjacency matrix $\mathbf{A}$.
-In practice, most graphs are sparse and are typically stored as an $s \times 3$ edgelist $\mathbf{E}$, where the first two columns indicate the vertex indices of each edge and the last column represents the edge weight.
+Graphs have become increasingly prevalent in various real-world scenarios, including social networks, communication networks, webpage hyperlinks, and biological systems \cite{GirvanNewman2002, newman2003structure, barabasi2004network, boccaletti2006complex, VarchneyEtAl2011, ugander2011anatomy}.
+In graph data, we have a set of vertices denoted as $\{v_i, i=1,\ldots,n\}$, and edges represented as $\{e_j, j =1,\ldots, s\}$ connecting these vertices.
+This information can be captured by an $n \times n$ adjacency matrix $\mathbf{A}$, where $\mathbf{A}(i,j)=1$ indicates the existence of an edge between vertices $i$ and $j$, and $\mathbf{A}(i,j)=0$ indicates the absence of an edge.

-The graph embedding approach is a fundamental and versatile method for analyzing and exploring graph data, encompassing a broad range of techniques including spectral embedding \cite{RoheEtAl2011,SussmanEtAl2012}, graph convolutional neural networks \cite{kipf2017semi, Wu2019ACS}, node2vec \cite{grover2016node2vec, node2vec2021}, among others.
-By projecting the vertices into a low-dimensional space while preserving the structural information of the graph, graph embedding produces a vertex representation in Euclidean space that enables various downstream inference tasks, such as community detection \cite{KarrerNewman2011, ZhaoLevinaZhu2012}, vertex classification \cite{perozzi2014deepwalk, kipf2017semi}, outlier detection \cite{Ranshous2015, akoglu2015graph}, etc.
+Traditionally, the adjacency matrix is binary and primarily used for representing unweighted graphs.
+Its capacity extends to handling weighted graphs, where the elements of $\mathbf{A}$ are assigned the corresponding edge weights.
+Moreover, graph representation can be used for any data via proper transformations.
+For instance, when vertex attributes are available, they can be transformed into a pairwise distance or kernel matrix, thus creating a general graph structure.
+This adaptability enables the incorporation of additional information from vertex attributes, making graph representation a powerful tool for data analysis that goes beyond traditional binary or weighted graphs.

-This manuscript focuses on an increasingly important scenario in which we have multiple graphs with a shared vertex set, which frequently arises in practice when analyzing different social network connections for the same group of individuals, different measurements on the same brain regions, etc. It is also common to transform a single graph dataset into multiple graphs by, for example, converting a weighted graph into a binary graph or generating additional graphs from existing vertex attributes.
-Naturally, we aim to improve subsequent inference tasks by incorporating additional graphs.
+Graph embedding is a fundamental and versatile approach for analyzing and exploring graph data, encompassing a wide range of techniques such as spectral embedding \cite{RoheEtAl2011,SussmanEtAl2012}, graph convolutional neural networks \cite{kipf2017semi, Wu2019ACS}, node2vec \cite{grover2016node2vec, node2vec2021}, among others.
+By projecting the vertices into a low-dimensional space while preserving the structural information of the graph, graph embedding yields vertex representations in Euclidean space that facilitate various downstream inference tasks, such as community detection \cite{KarrerNewman2011, ZhaoLevinaZhu2012}, vertex classification \cite{perozzi2014deepwalk, kipf2017semi}, outlier detection \cite{Ranshous2015, akoglu2015graph}, etc.